The rise of sales operations

 As sales transforms from an instinct-led art into a data-driven science, the importance of the sales operations discipline has taken off.

-In every large company that we’ve seen, sales operations is expanding to touch more and more processes, while shaping new workflows, driving better policies and delivering holistic data (and insights) across the entire sales cycle and beyond.
-We’re convinced that the best sales ops teams are those that best help the sales organisation to collaborate – in all directions.
+In every large company we’ve seen, sales operations is expanding to touch more and more processes, while shaping new workflows, driving better policies, and delivering holistic data (and insights) across the entire sales cycle and beyond.
+We’re convinced that the best sales ops teams are those that best help the sales organization collaborate —in all directions.

 It makes a case for: